mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

    outputs: ValidatedEmail OR an error
 ```

-In the second case, the validation might fail (e.g. the link has expired) and so the output is written as *choice* between alternatives: a validated email address, or an error.
+In the second case, the validation might fail (e.g. the link has expired) and so the output is written as a *choice* between alternatives: either a validated email address, or an error.

 ### States and lifecycles

-Most important business entities have a lifecycle -- they go through a series of changes over time.
+Most important business entities have a lifecycle--they go through a series of changes over time.

 * An invoice starts off as unpaid, and then transitions to being paid.
 * A purchaser starts off as a guest, and then transitions to being registered.